NukolLodda/Flopcraft/README.md

 after I take in a request.

 Requests I accept includes: <br>
-- Addition of new content, ie. blocks, items, entities, ect.
+- Addition of new content, i.e. blocks, items, entities, ect.
-  (as long as it makes sense for this mod and it isn't too complicated)<br>
+  (as long as it makes sense for this mod, and it isn't too complicated)<br>
 - Removal of content (as long as the requested content isn't integral to the structure of this mod)

 Requests I reject includes: <br>